Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Markel, AFLAC, and UnitedHealth Group.
-Motley Fool newsletter services have recommended buying shares of Markel, AFLAC, WellPoint, and UnitedHealth Group, as well as creating a diagonal call position in UnitedHealth Group.
+Fool contributor Dan Caplinger owns warrants on Hartford Financial.
+The Motley Fool owns shares of Aflac, UnitedHealth Group, and WellPoint.
+Motley Fool newsletter services recommend Aflac, UnitedHealth Group, and WellPoint.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.